Back to blog

 Finally, if you decide insurance isn’t right for you as a freelancer, you still have options to receive less expensive care.
 This is a good option if you already have an established health savings account, or if you have considerable assets.

 Paying cash in full at the time of service usually opens you up to a large discount on care.
-Never be afraid to ask your provider if there’s a discount available if you pay upfront.
-Like you look for the best freelance tips to run your business, you need to keep in mind the best money-saving tips when visiting a healthcare professional.
+Ask your provider if there’s a discount available for upfront payment.
+Just as you look for the best freelance tips to run your business, keep in mind the best money-saving tips when visiting a healthcare professional.

 Another option for paying cash is to look for a flat-fee doctor in your area.
-Many doctors and specialists provide a monthly rate you pay each month in exchange for unlimited visits.
-While this won’t help if you need emergency hospital care or if you need prescription drugs, but it can help with doctor costs.
+Many doctors and specialists provide a monthly rate you pay for unlimited visits.
+This won’t cover emergency hospital care or prescription drugs, but it can reduce doctor visit costs.

 8. Small business insurance